elguapo1611/blue/README.md

 ## Testing

 I've been using a test app to help build Blue.
 It's relatively simple: A web server, two app servers and a db server.
 Have a look [here](https://github.com/crankharder/blue-test-app)

-## Usage

-There are two main cap tasks provided/altered by Blue.

-'cap deploy' is hooked by Blue in several places, but remains fairly standard.
-Deploy code, restart services, migrations, assets, etc...

-    $ cap deploy

-'cap blue:apply' does most of what 'cap deploy' does, but also maintains system services.
-This includes, installation, setup, configuration, monitoring, etc..

-    $ cap blue:apply

-Both tasks should, in theory, restart all services gracefully (that is, without incurring downtime)

 ## Contributing